-The Panathenaic Stadium, a marvel of marble nestled in the heart of Athens, stands as a testament to the enduring legacy of the Olympic spirit.
-Known as Kallimarmaro, meaning “beautifully marbled,” this stadium is a bridge between the ancient and the modern, where families can immerse themselves in the grandeur of athletic history.
+The Panathenaic Stadium is a marvel of marble nestled in the heart of Athens.
+Passing by the stadium on a weekly basis on the past 30 years, it never stopped to awe me.
+Athenians also call it Kallimarmaro, meaning “beautifully marbled,” this stadium is a bridge between the ancient and the modern.
+It is a great outing for kids because, at this place, you can immerse yourself in the history of the Olympic Games.

 A Family Affair at the Panathenaic Stadium